fernet/fernet-rb/README.md

 ## License

-Valcro is copyright (c) Harold Giménez and is released under the terms of the MIT License found in the LICENSE file.
+Fernet is copyright (c) Harold Giménez and is released under the terms of the MIT License found in the LICENSE file.